ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 #### Processing withdrawals

-1. Load a list of processed Jettons
+1. Load a list of processed Jettons.
-2. Retrieve Jetton wallet addresses for the deployed hot wallet: [How to retrieve Jetton wallet addresses for a given user](#retrieving-jetton-wallet-addresses-for-a-given-user)
+2. Retrieve Jetton wallet addresses for the deployed hot wallet: [How to retrieve Jetton wallet addresses for a given user](#retrieving-jetton-wallet-addresses-for-a-given-user).
 3. Retrieve Jetton master addresses for each Jetton wallet: [How to retrieve data for Jetton wallets](#retrieving-data-for-a-specific-jetton-wallet).
    A `jetton` parameter is required (which is actually the address of Jetton master contract).
 4. Compare the addresses from Jetton master contracts from step 1. and step 3.
 If the addresses do not match, then a Jetton address verification error should be reported.